Skip to main content

 Step 2: Configure Deployment Options

-1. Once the web app is created, go to the "Deployment Center" in the Azure portal.
+1. Navigate to your newly created web app in the Azure portal.

-2. Choose local Git as the deployment option.
+3. Choose Local Git as your deployment option.

-3. Click the "Save" button to save the configuration.
+4. Click the "Save" button to confirm your deployment configuration.

 Azure Configure Deployment Option

-After saving the deployment configuration, Azure will generate a Git URL for you.
-You can find the Git URL in the "Deployment Center" page.
+After configuring the deployment options, Azure will generate a Git URL for your repository:

 Azure Git Remote Url

-Now, let's add the Git remote to your local project.
+Add this Git remote to your local EverShop project:

 git remote add azure <your-git-url>